Leslie S.T. Fang, MD PhD

 - Ordinary surgical masks have pores of about 2-10 microns, while the N95 has pores of about 0.3 microns

-- The coronavirus is about 0.12 microns in diameter
+- The coronavirus is about 0.12 microns in diameter, but the droplets are larger

 Front Desk Staff

-- Front desk staff should also have masks on hand for their protection.
+- Front desk staff should be wearing masks

 - A barrier should be established between the patient and front desk staff.